 The acquisition, retention, and dissemination of medical information regarding staff by employees and supervisors are regulated by law.
 All medical certificates and related information that describe the health, medical history, or condition of an employee or an employee's family members must be handled as confidential medical information and should be maintained in the employee's medical file.
 This information must be stored in a locked file separate from the personnel file.
-The Payroll Office and the Head Start Health Coordinator will maintain these files.
+The Human Resources Department will maintain these files.
 Do not attach medical certificates and related medical information to time sheets.